Hadoop-bigdata/Hadoop/Hadoop-MapReduce.md

 	//command to display the first 10 lines in file
 	```

-## 7. Edit the Mapper Function and Reducer Function
+## 7. Edit the Map Function and Reduce Function

-* 7.1 Edit Mapper Function
+* 7.1 Edit Map Function

 	```
-	#vi mapper.py
+	#vi map.py
-	//command to open the mapper file
+	//command to open the map file
 	```
  	```
 	type i to insert the command